Can You Be Sure That Your Investment Adviser is Working In Your Best Interest?

 If you keep your money at Wespath, your retirement savings continue to be invested among Wespath's funds.
 Wespath offers a diversified fund offering from which you select investments to create your portfolio.
 The investment funds are managed by highly respected investment managers who aim to achieve above-benchmark performance while prudently controlling risk over extended time periods.
 (See the "10 Advantages of Keeping Your Retirement Assets with Wespath" below.)

-Participants who don't know that they can keep their money in their UMPIP account often decide to roll their retirement savings out of Wesapth, often with the help of an investment broker (sometimes referred to as an investment adviser or financial planner).
-The adviser recommends and purchases stocks, bonds and other investments on your behalf, and manages those investments for you.
+Participants who don't know that they can keep their money in their UMPIP account often decide to roll their retirement savings out of Wespath, often with the help of an investment broker (sometimes referred to as an investment adviser or financial planner).
+The broker recommends and purchases stocks, bonds and other investments on your behalf, and manages those investments for you.

-Often, because of the way they are compensated, advisers have conflicts of interest that could affect your investment performance.
-By contrast, Wespath provides unbiased, confidential financial planning at no charge2 through EY3, a leading financial services firm.
+Often, because of the way they are compensated, brokers have conflicts of interest that could affect your investment performance.
+By contrast, Wespath provides unbiased, confidential financial planning at no charge2 through EY Financial Planning Services (EY)3, a leading financial services firm.
 EY doesn't sell investment or insurance products, so you can be sure their advice is guided only by a desire to help you choose what's best for you and your situation.

 Do Your Research

-If you are considering using an adviser, make sure you do your research before trusting him or her with your hard-earned assets.
-What's best for an adviser's business may not be best for your retirement account.
+If you are considering using a broker, make sure you do your research before trusting him or her with your hard-earned assets.
+What's best for a broker's business may not be best for your retirement account.
 Following are questions you should ask your broker adapted from the Department of Labor Fact Sheet How to Tell Whether Your Adviser is Working in Your Best Interest: A Fiduciary Guide for Individual Consumers.

 1. What are the costs?